khulnasoft/AiKit/docs/overview/deep_dive/building_the_docs_pipeline.rst

 ~~~~~~~~~~~~~~~

 This is an optional file, which is executed before the docs are built.
 This is useful
 if you need to install some dependencies for the docs to build.
-In Ivy's case, we
+In Aikit's case, we
 install ``torch`` then ``torch-scatter`` sequentially to avoid a bug in
 ``torch-scatter``'s setup.
 And if we want to make any changes to the docker container
 before building the docs.